 The much lamented passing of Ginger caused consternation in the hen house.Ginger had been top hen – the resulting vacancy resulted in a lengthy and hard fought leadership contest, eventually won by Bernie.

-Ebony – a 3 year old French Moran hen, lays chocolate brown eggs.
+Ebony – a French Moran hen, lays chocolate brown eggs.
 A dignified and calm hen she is the oldest and wisest with chairperson like qualities and rarely gets involved in petty squabbles, but can stand her ground.
 She spends most of the summer being broody and sitting on the other hens eggs, to no avail as we do not possess a cockerel.

-Attilla the Hen – a 2 year old white Suffolk star hen, who lays white eggs, is a bit anti-social with a strong peck.
+Attilla the Hen – a white Suffolk star hen, who lays white eggs, is a bit anti-social with a strong peck.
 She mounted a failed campaign to oust Ginger as dominant hen when Ginger spent 36hr at the vetinary hospital, a while ago, and has no hesitation about pecking hens and people.

-Bernie – a 2 year old large columbine hen lays pinkish brown eggs.
+Bernie – a large columbine hen lays pinkish brown eggs.
 She loves to be near people, can run fast and is always first of the mark when she hears the rustle of the sunflower seeds bag.
 She can be brave and bold but is not noted for her intelligence, indeed she appears a bit “goofy” at first meeting.
 Nevertheless, she won the leadership contest to become top hen.

 timid for days afterwards.
 Her egg white was used to fine the red wine King Henry 2015.

 The hen with no name – a naming competition is in the footing!
 She is young a Barnfelder hen who lays light brown eggs occasionally.
 Of such a gentle nature, a real lady.
 She keeps out of Bernie’s way and has avoided all confrontation.
-She went broody and sat on some donated eggs (ie fertilised) until four little chicks appeared.
+She went broody and sat on some donated eggs (ie fertilised) until some little chicks appeared.
 She is a wonderful step-mum to them.

 The hens are restricted to their runs at the moment because we have a marauding fox.